-Our operations and support costs increased by 65.9% from RMB2,845.9 million in 2019 to RMB4,721.3 million (US\$723.6 million) in 2020, mainly due to increases in rider cost from RMB2,679.1 million in 2019 to RMB4,148.1 million (US\$635.7 million) in 2020 as a result of increasing volume of orders for our last-mile and intra-city delivery services provided to logistics companies, various chain merchants on Dada Now platform and retailers on JDDJ platform.
-The increase in delivery order volume was primarily because we strengthened cooperation with JD Group and developed more chain merchants and the increase in delivery orders for retailers on JDDJ.
+Our operations and support costs increased by 8.8% from RMB4,721.3 million in 2020 to RMB5,139.1 million (US\$806.4 million) in 2021, mainly due to increases in rider cost from RMB2,209.6 million in 2020 to RMB3,553.3 million (US\$557.6 million) in 2021 as a result of increasing volume of orders for our intra-city delivery services provided to various chain merchants on Dada Now platform and retailers on JDDJ platform.
+The increase in delivery order volume was primarily because we developed more chain merchants and the increase in delivery orders for retailers on JDDJ.
+Rider-related cost in relation to our last-mile delivery services decreased as a result of the new model we adopted in relation to our last-mile delivery services to our major last-mile delivery service customer.